tomwei7/gocode/README.md

     `go get -u -ldflags -H=windowsgui github.com/mdempsky/gocode`

     That way on the Windows OS gocode will be built as a GUI application and doing so solves hanging window issues with some of the editors.

+    **Note: If you are updating your version of gocode, you will need to run `gocode close` to restart it.**

  3. Next steps are editor specific.
 See below.